Package 'svBase'

 getOption("SciViews.dtx.rownames", default = ".rownames")

-# Convert into the preferred data frame object (data.table by default)
+# Convert into the preferred data frame object (data.trame by default)

 (dtx2 <- as_dtx(dtf2))